 means having the ability to manipulate human beliefs, thereby getting lots of people to cooperate effectively.
 Building atom bombs requires not just a good understanding of physics, but also the coordinated labor of millions of humans.
 Planet Earth was conquered by Homo sapiens rather than by chimpanzees or elephants, because we are the only mammals that can cooperate in very large numbers.
 And large-scale cooperation depends on believing common stories.
 But these stories need not be true.
 You can unite millions of people by making them believe in completely fictional stories about God, about race or about economics.

-[I also think there is a third kind of power that has to do with manipulating human beings without any interest in getting them to cooperate.
+[Another kind of power that has to do with manipulating human beings without any interest in getting them to cooperate.
 In other words, manipulating them simply to dominate, exploit, or enslave them.
 This may entail getting them to believe common stories about why they should be dominated, exploited, or enslaved but it might not.
 You might simply overpower them.]

 For Harari this “dual nature of power and truth results in the curious fact that we humans know many more truths than any other animal, but we also believe in much more nonsense.”
 This is a superb observation.
 As he puts it: